-A first pressing record is a record that was pressed from the 1st original masters.
+The Definition of a first pressing or pressed vinyl record, is a record that was pressed from the 1st original masters.

 There seems to be some controversy between record collectors of what is a first pressing as opposed to first issues.